Counting rational points on a Grassmannian: Introduction

 if $d \leq n/2$, it is always $1-b(n,d)/n = 1-1/dn$.

 \end{corollary}

 In order to keep the proof relatively short and simple, we had to keep some of the assumptions made by Theorem \ref{cor:3thu}.
 Still, it has a couple of new implications that may be of interest.
-First, it gives an insight into the size of the gap between Theorem \ref{cor:3thu} and an ideal counting formula that would count all the rational flags: it must be at least of size $O(H\log \varepsilon_e^d\varepsilon_d^{n-e}/(\det L)^d)$, if not more.
-Depending on one's perspective, this gap is either negligible --- which seems to have been the common wisdom, see e.g. \cite{MoWa} --- or not so small.
-Below we will describe a situation in which it turns out to be not small.
+First, it shows that there must exist a gap between Theorem \ref{cor:3thu} and an ideal counting formula that would count all the rational flags, and that it must be at least of size